splunk/eventgen/documentation/SETUP.md

 Following the example from above, the container architecture of Eventgen includes two roles:

-* Controller/`eg_controller`: this serves as the broadcaster
+* Controller (`eg_controller`): this serves as the broadcaster
-* Server/`eg_server`: this serves as a single listener or worker
+* Server (`eg_server`): this serves as a single listener or worker

 If you want to scale the local Eventgen cluster using this design, simply add another `eg_server` container call (using a different `--name`), and it should automatically register with the `eg_controller`.

-Using this design, you can make REST API calls against the `eg_controller`.
-When an appropriate request is made against the `eg_controller` server port (9500), that action will be distributed to all the server nodes connected to it allowing simplistic orchestration.
+To interact with this architecture, you can make REST API calls against the `eg_controller`.
+When an appropriate request is made against the `eg_controller` server port (9500), that action will be distributed to all the server nodes connected to it for easy orchestration.
 This simplifies any and all interactions you need to make to properly setup a cluster.
 For example, see some example cURL commands below on using the `eg_controller`:

 ```
 $ curl http://localhost:9500